natcap/invest.users-guide/source/fisheries.rst

 Population Parameters
 ^^^^^^^^^^^^^^^^^^^^^

 4. **Population Model Type (required)**.
-Specifies whether the classes provided in the Population Attributes CSV file represent ages or stages.
+Specifies whether the classes provided in the Population Parameters CSV file represent ages or stages.
 Age-based models (e.g. Lobster, Dungeness Crab) are separated by uniform, fixed-length time steps (usually representing a year).
 Stage-based models (e.g. White Shrimp) allow lifecycle-classes to have non-uniform durations based on the assumed resolution of the provided time step.
 If the stage-based model is selected, the Population Parameters   CSV File must include a ‘Duration’ vector alongside the survival matrix that contains the number of time steps that each stage lasts.

 5. **Population Classes are Sex-Specific (required)**.
-Specifies whether or not the population classes provided in the Population Attributes File are distinguished by sex.
+Specifies whether or not the population classes provided in the Population Parameters File are distinguished by sex.

 6. **Harvest by Individuals or Weight (required)**.
 Specifies whether the harvest output values are calculated in terms of number of individuals or in terms of biomass (weight).
-If ‘Weight’ is selected, the Population Attributes CSV File must include a 'Weight' vector alongside the survival matrix that contains the weight of each age/stage, as well as sex if the model is sex-specific.
+If ‘Weight’ is selected, the Population Parameters CSV File must include a 'Weight' vector alongside the survival matrix that contains the weight of each age/stage, as well as sex if the model is sex-specific.

 7. **Batch Processing (required)**.
 Specifies whether the program will perform a single model run or a batch (set) of model runs.
 For single model runs, users submit a filepath pointing to a single Population Parameters CSV file.
 For batch model runs, users submit a folder path pointing to a set of Population Parameters CSV files.
+The name of each CSV file will serve as the prefix of the outputs created by the model run.

 8. **Population Parameters CSV File (required)**.
 The provided CSV file should contain all necessary attributes for population groups based on age/stage, sex, and subregion - excluding possible migration parameters.